cBioPortal/cbioportal/docs/API-and-API-Client.md

 3. It provides complete datasets, not just for subsets of genes
 4. It provides automatic local caching, thanks to BiocFileCache.

-For a comprehensive user guide see: https://waldronlab.io/cBioPortalData/articles/cBioPortalData.html
+For a comprehensive user guide to `cBioportalData` see: https://waldronlab.io/cBioPortalData/articles/cBioPortalData.html

+See also the workshop materials from our webinar which include an intro to `cBioPortalData`: https://github.com/cBioPortal/2020-cbioportal-r-workshop

 #### rapiclient
 Although we recommend to use [cBioPortalData](#cBioPortalData) for most use cases, it is possible to connect to the API directly using [rapiclient](https://github.com/bergant/rapiclient):